aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 <br>

 ## Comercial Health Related Wearables
-I recommend wearing of a "Medical Grade" smartwatch when you know there's abnormal electromagnetic / photonic activity in the spaces most frequented (home, office, etc).
+I recommend wearing a "Medical Grade" smartwatch when you know there's abnormal electromagnetic/photonic activity in the spaces most frequented (home, office, etc).
 The minimum specifications and requirements are:
-- Telemedicine, i.e., sharing of medical* data with others throguh the  mobile app (see smartwatch suggested below)
+- Telemedicine, i.e., sharing of medical* data with others through the  mobile app (see smartwatch suggested below)
-- Able to upload all medical* data to a custom data repository, for instance to a dataverse (www.dataverse.org) (I haven't found one to date with this capabiltiy.
-Any manufacturer here willing to open source their firmware and mobile app source code?
-I am willing to help and program this and other important functionalities ) .
+- Able to upload all medical* data to a custom data repository, for instance to a dataverse (www.dataverse.org) (I haven't found one to date with this capability.
+Any manufacturer here willing to open-source their firmware and mobile app source code?
+I am willing to help and program this and other important functionalities ).
 - Ability to measure REM sleep during the night (see smartwatch suggested below)
-- App wiht ability to plot data measurements in a chart (see smartwatch suggested below) for one to make instananeuous snapshots to doodle and comment when in an urgent situatiuon or in urgent need.
+- App with the ability to plot data measurements in a chart (see smartwatch suggested below) for one to make instantaneous snapshots to doodle and comment when in an urgent situation or in urgent need.

-For the remainder of 2023 and first half of 2024 the OEM smartwatch i recommned is sold on Aliexpress [here](https://s.click.aliexpress.com/e/_DdOPKhh).
+For the remainder of 2023 and the first half of 2024 the OEM smartwatch I recommend is sold on Aliexpress [here](https://s.click.aliexpress.com/e/_DdOPKhh).

 ⚠️ **Important remarks**
-- Accuracy of the smartwatch is not the top most important requirement.
-What is important is for you to know the brand and model of all sensors builtin into the smartwatch.
+The accuracy of the smartwatch is not the most important requirement.
+What is important is for you to know the brand and model of all sensors built into the smartwatch.
-- Smart watches are mainly electronics devices and are prone to electromagnetic and even photonic interference., causing temporary malfunction and incorrect sensor measurements.
-This is expected for this kind of devices.
-Therefore, it is important the user to be willing to learn and document all errors a smartwatch may produce when collecting sensor measurements and append it to any kind of abnormal event it maybe happening, simply because it is, most likely, a result of some kind of a wireless aggression.
+- Smartwatches are mainly electronic devices and are prone to electromagnetic and even photonic interference., causing temporary malfunction and incorrect sensor measurements.
+This is expected for this kind of device.
+Therefore, it is important for the user to be willing to learn and document all errors a smartwatch may produce when collecting sensor measurements and append it to any kind of abnormal event it may be happening, simply because it is, most likely, a result of some kind of wireless aggression.

 <br>